lwf/bosun-monitor.github.io/configuration.md

 #### Required

-* tsdbHost: OpenTSDB relay destination.
+* tsdbHost: OpenTSDB host.
+Must be GZIP-aware (use the [next branch](https://github.com/opentsdb/opentsdb/tree/next)).
 Can specify both host and port: `tsdb-host:4242`.
 Defaults to port 4242 if no port specified.

 #### Optional